phip1611/lowpass-filter/README.md

 **I'm not an expert on digital signal processing.
 Code contributions are highly welcome! :)**

+## Difference to `biquad`
+**⚠ TL;DR: Prefer crate `biquad` and use this crate only for educational purposes.** \
+This crate provides a basic and simple to understand, first order lowpass filter.
+The [biquad](https://crates.io/crates/biquad) crate offers second order filters, with higher accuracy.
+Due to my testing, a lowpass filter with `biquad` has the same computational costs as my crate, but offers a **better resolution for actually cutting of signals above the cut-off frequency while the preserved signal will be less attenuated**, compared to my filter implementation.
+For production, please use `biquad`.

 ## How to use
 ```rust
 use audio_visualizer::waveform::staticc::png_file::waveform_static_png_visualize;